veillette/physics-book/contents/ch9SimpleMachines.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-What force does the nail puller in [Exercise](#fs-id77) exert on the supporting surface?
+What force does the nail puller in [Figure 1](#fig1) exert on the supporting surface?
 The nail puller has a mass of 2.10 kg.

 </div>
 <div class="solution" markdown="1">